bhja/whapi-bot/README.md

 ###### For Windows
     set WHAPI_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

-To execute the jar as shown below if variable is set as shown above.
+###### Jar Execution
+If the variable is set with one of the above enviornment option the jar can be executed as given below.

     java -jar ./whatsapp-bot-1.0.jar

-The token can also be passed during the jar execution as shown below.
+It can also be passed during the jar execution as mentioned below.

     java -DWHAPI_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX -jar target/whatsapp-bot-1.0.jar

-Configure the webhook url in the whapi dashboard to listen to the messages and start testing.
+Configure the ngrok https url with the application listener endpoint as the URL in the whapi dashboard.